-The disclosures set out in the tables below pertain to financial assets and liabilities that are not offset in the Group's and Bank's balance sheets but are subject to master netting arrangement or similar agreement that covers similar financial instruments.
+The disclosures set out in the tables below pertain to financial assets and liabilities that are not offset in the Group's and Bank's balance sheets but are subject to master netting arrangements or similar agreements that cover similar financial instruments.
 The disclosures enable the understanding of both the gross and net amounts, as well as provide additional information on how such credit risk is mitigated.